mistycheney/MouseBrainAtlas/doc/FileOrganization.md

 - `REGISTRATION_VIZ_ROOTDIR`
 - `MXNET_MODEL_ROOTDIR`

-Data are stored in two places:
+Data are stored long-term in two places:
 - Lab server `birdstore.dk.ucsd.edu` under `/brainbucket/data/Active_Atlas_Data/`.
   - Raw images are stored in folders that correspond to the scanner used, e.g. `UCSD_AxioScanner/CSHL2_2018-04-04`.
   - Processed images and other data are stored in `CSHL_data_processed` and other folders.